kornpow/LND-iot-app-launcher/README.md

 1. Obtain the UUID of the drive, this will be used to mount the blockchain and LND data directories stored on this device.
 	1. Use the target drive letter here: ```sudo blkid /dev/sda```
 	1. Save this UUID and the filesystem type, they will need to be entered in the device service variables section.
-1. Make a fork of this repo, and clone it to your machine.
-	1. Note: You need to fork it since Balena uses a build pattern of adding a new remote and then you push up your image with ```git push balena master```
-1. Push your launcher app from your github account to the device.
-    1. ```git push balena master```
-    1. it should show up as service 'main' device summary page (see screenshot above).

 ## Environment Variables